cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 On paper, this looks very neat.
 Essentially, with exceptions, we could forget about the distinction between recoverable and unrecoverable errors: if we catch an error, it is a "recoverable" one, if not - we treat it as "unrecoverable".

-This is one the main arguments from people who like using exceptions - do not make a global decision about the error type inside of a local scope - let someone with more overview figure out what to do.
+This is one of the main arguments from people who like using exceptions - do not make a global decision about the error type inside of a local scope - let someone with more overview figure out what to do.

 And it *is* a very good argument!